 Merchants all over the world are currently fighting for your attention.
 As a credit card holder, you have great power and influence over the eCommerce environment.
 Business owners are grateful for your patronage because they understand your options are virtually limitless.

-There is one aspect of credit card ownership that you may not fully understand.
-This area is where merchants (large or small) are desperate for you to understand how your insignificant actions are impacting the economy in a large way.
+However, there is one aspect of credit card ownership that you may not fully understand—an issue that merchants (large or small) are desperate for you to recognize because your seemingly-insignificant actions are impacting the economy in a big way.

 When it comes to credit and debit card purchases, an illegitimate or unwarranted chargeback is basically the equivalent of cyber-shoplifting.